Dragorn421/z64-romhack-tutorials/custom actors/part00_setup/index.md

 Remember that in CAT the actor id (`Actor number`) was set to `1`, so we need to set the actor id to `1` in SharpOcarina:

 ![SharpOcarina test scene with actor id 1](images/sharpocarina_test_scene_actorid.png)

+I recommend putting the actor towards the center and Link to the side, it will work out better with what's next in this tutorial.

 Inject the scene into the ROM, run the game, and load the scene you just injected.